 He would have lived during the Warring States period in China, more than two thousand years ago, where he would have worked as a curator of the royal archives.
 There he would have been visited by Confucius with whom he talked about the rites.

-Later Lao Tzu quits his job and heads West (see the picture above) disgusted by the political decay.
+Later on, Lao Tzu quits his job and heads West (see the picture above) seemingly disgusted by the political decay.

 From that moment, nothing is known about him.

 The Tao that can be trodden is not the enduring and

 unchanging Tao.
 The name that can be named is not the enduring and

 (Conceived of as) having no name, it is the Originator of heaven

 and earth; (conceived of as) having a name, it is the Mother of all